gbosdet/fastMRI/README.md

 ## Modifications:
 * Created the files row_selector.py and row_selector_improved.py to train a network for guessing rows with high likelihood of having a high sum of magnitudes in fastmri_examples/varnet
 * Created row_picker.py for k-space data exploration in fastmri_examples/varnet
+* Created event_wrangler.py to create plots of data in fastmri_examples/varnet
 * Created VarNetMaxRowDataTransform to test effectiveness of choosing rows based on the sums of the magnitudes in fastmri/data/transforms.py
 * Created VarNetSmartChooseDataTransform to utilize models created in row_selector files to be used in training the VarNet in fastmri/data/transforms.py
 * Created OffsetMaskFunc class to test equispacing masking variant in fastmri/data/subsample.py